Cutting Board Care

 This next step is extremely important.
 Once you have washed and hand-dried your board, place it on its side to expose both surfaces, allowing it to air-dry completely.
 Continue wiping until the surface shows no signs of moisture and feels dry to the touch.
 Also, avoid placing it back in the cupboard right away, as it may be squeezed against other items and not dry as quickly or thoroughly.

-When you need to wash your cutting board and continue prepping, just clean the top and keep that side facing up.
+When you need to wash your cutting board and continue prepping, good cutting board care means cleaning only the top and keeping that side facing up.
 Leaving the board wet and facing down for even 45 minutes can start to compromise the wood’s integrity.

 It’s crucial to air dry a wooden board on its edge for several hours before storage to prevent warping and splitting.
 Proper drying techniques can extend the lifespan of your board for many years.